 So, What Actually Happened & What Was Shown?

 From there we went straight into another trailer but instead of a new game, it was for a sizable expansion for Xenoblade Chronicles 2, titled Xenoblade Chronicles 2: Torna ~ The Golden Country.
-The trailer shows characters that many will remember from the original released back in December, as well as others not seen yet.
-The add-on will be massive as its even getting its own standalone release.
-It was a great honor and blast to review the original and I look forward, should everything align, to review this one too.
+The trailer shown at the Nintendo E3 shows characters that many will remember from the original released back in December, as well as others not seen yet.
+The add-on will be massive as it’s even getting its own standalone release.
+It was a great honor and blast to review the original and I look forward, should everything align, review this one too.
 The Xenoblade series holds a special place in my heart and is a fantastic experience and journey to partake in.

-We went from the serious tone of the Fire Emblem gameplay trailer to the upbeat and colorful trailer showing the mega popular Fortnite.
+We went from the serious tone of the Fire Emblem gameplay trailer to the upbeat and colorful trailer showing the mega-popular Fortnite.
 Unlike Fire Emblem that received a 2019 release window, Fortnite launched on the very same day as the direct.
-Here at The Loot Gaming, we may or may not be addicted to the competitive building survival simulator on the hybrid console with cross play.
+Here at The Loot Gaming, we may or may not be addicted to the competitive building survival simulator on the hybrid console with cross-play.
 Reggie Fils-Aimé once again made an appearance to put the game over, eagerly looking forward to seeing us on the battlefield, and from there we were shown for the first time Overcooked 2 and Killer Queen Black.
-Overcooked 2 is the sequel to the super popular cooking mayhem game that will test gamers and their relationships, if you play with your significant other, and Killer Queen Black is a modernized take on a classic while still keeping the heart and soul of the original.
+Overcooked 2 is the sequel to the super-popular cooking mayhem game that will test gamers and their relationships if you play with your significant other, and Killer Queen Black is a modernized take on a classic while still keeping the heart and soul of the original.
 Both look interesting and a blast to play.
 From there the indie darling that never got the recognition it deserved on PC was shown once again, Hollow Knight, and a release date was finally given.
 Like Fortnite, it also launched on the same day as the direct (as did Paladins.
 Do.
 Not.
 Sleep.
 On Paladins.).
-Hollow Knight is an action adventure platformer with enemies and boss fights and it launches on the Nintendo Switch with all previous released downloadable content bundled in.
+Hollow Knight is an action-adventure platformer with enemies and boss fights and it launches on the Nintendo Switch with all previously released downloadable content bundled in.

 Hollow Knight’s wonderful art style was a delight to witness and the very next game shown, Octopath Traveler, also had a fantastic art direction.
 The Nintendo Switch exclusive was once again stated that it would launch July 13th and that there was a demo available that allowed your data to carry over to the full game when it launches.
 Octopath Traveler has the player control eight distinct characters with their own abilities and skills that can help you approach and complete missions in different ways.
 A classic RPG from Square Enix that has everyone eager to go on this journey and see this retro feeling game launch soon.